felixriese/hyperspectral-processing/README.rst

 Hyperspectral Processing Scripts for the HydReSGeo Dataset
 ============================================================

-This repository is a placeholder and will be filled with the hyperspectral processing scripts of the HydReSGeo dataset over the next months.
+This repository includes the processing scripts of the HydReSGeo dataset for the hyperspectral, LWIR, and soil moisture data.

 :License:
     `3-Clause BSD license <LICENSE>`_